 Examples: Xanax, Ativan

-Best For: Severe panic attacks (short-term use only)
+Best For: Severe panic attacks (use with caution)

 Beta-Blockers